 Baber handed me the lead rope.
 After I told Sugar what I thought of her behavior she sweetly walked into the wash rack while Baber fumed behind us.

 We still have two of Sugar’s grandsons.
 They so remind me of her!

 Years ago, a late-night talk show had a regular segment called Stupid Human Tricks.
 As long as we don’t go overboard, horses are amused by our antics.
 People endlessly repeat a cue to a horse watching more than listening, looking blankly into our face or next door where your neighbor is stacking hay—doing everything except what we want.

 Managing a longe line is child’s play compared to taming a lariat.
 I had an experienced roper in one of my clinics.
-A longe line is an extension of my arm, but a lariat is another critter.
-After watching me awkwardly mess with it a second time, her nerves were shot.
+A longe line is a familiar extension of my arm, but a lariat is another critter entirely — it’s like trying to negotiate with a Slinky.
+After watching me mess awkwardly with it the second time, she ran out of patience.
 She strode over and pried it gently out of my hands.
-Now that I understand, I admire her restraint.
+I admired her restraint.